Tumors of the Nose and Paranasal Sinuses

 Tumors of the Larynx and Trachea

 Tumors of the larynx and trachea are rare in dogs and cats.
 Tumors of the larynx most frequently reported in dogs are oncocytoma, squamous cell carcinoma, mast cell tumor, melanoma, and osteosarcoma; in cats, they are squamous cell carcinoma, lymphosarcoma, and adenocarcinoma.
-Benign inflammatory polyps of the larynx also occur in dogs and cats.
+Benign inflammatory polyps of the larynx also are seen in dogs and cats.
 Tumors of the trachea are particularly rare.
 Osteochondral dysplasia of the trachea (osteochondroma) is a benign tumor of the trachea primarily seen in dogs <1 yr old.
 Other benign mesenchymal tumors, carcinomas, and sarcomas are occasionally seen.

 The most common signs of tumors of the larynx include inspiratory dyspnea, stridor, voice change (hoarse bark or loss of voice), coughing, and exertional dyspnea.
 Findings typically associated with tumors of the trachea are coughing, dyspnea, stridor, and rarely hemoptysis.
-Both laryngeal and tracheal tumors may be associated with signs of fixed upper airway obstruction (inspiratory and expiratory dyspnea).
+Laryngeal and tracheal tumors may be associated with signs of fixed upper airway obstruction (inspiratory and expiratory dyspnea).
 The degree of dyspnea often relates to the degree of luminal obstruction.

 Diagnosis is made from the history and clinical findings and by eliminating other causes of upper airway obstruction or coughing.
-The tumor mass may be seen on laryngoscopy or tracheoscopy.
+The tumor mass may be seen radiographically or on laryngoscopy or tracheoscopy.
 Definitive diagnosis is made on biopsy.

 Surgical excision and resection is the treatment of choice.
 Radiation therapy may be palliative for radiosensitive tumors such as squamous cell carcinoma, mast cell tumor, and lymphoma.
 Surgical resection of tracheal osteochondral dysplasia in dogs is curative.